 Today Unlock has published a paper, University admissions and criminal records: Lessons learned and next steps.
-The paper is featured in a blog by Christopher Stacey in Times Higher Education.

 For the last two decades, access to higher education in the UK for people with a criminal record has been seen to be much more difficult.
 This is, in part, because of the way that the Universities and Colleges Admissions Service (UCAS) has required all applicants to disclose whether or not they have a certain criminal record when completing the standard UCAS application.

 But that is now changing.
 UCAS has announced that it is removing the requirement for applicants to disclose if they have relevant unspent convictions on the application form.

 That is why this paper is so timely; it brings together three short essays that look at the lessons that can be learned from the US, and what is next for university admissions and criminal records in the UK.